Choosing the Right Obscure Glass for Privacy Glass Balustrades in the UK

 Obscure glass refers to any type of glass that distorts or conceals what lies on the other side.
 This effect is achieved through texture, colour, or patterns.
 Obscure glass can vary from providing a mild blurring to complete opacity of what's behind the glass panel.

 After extensive product research and testing of various obscure glass types, we are confident in our selection of the two most appealing and suitable options for our customers.
-Our offerings include Satin Glass and Laminated Glass with an Opaque Interlayer.
+Our offerings include Satin Glass and Laminated Glass with an Opaque Interlayer, perfect for an obscure glass window.

 What is Satin Glass – is it right for me?

-When it comes to enhancing the privacy of your space, you have various options, but Satin Glass might be the smoothest choice.
+When it comes to enhancing the privacy of your space, you have various options, but satin obscure glass might be the smoothest choice.

 As the name suggests, Satin Glass boasts a silky finish that contributes to a sleek aesthetic.
 Satin Glass undergoes a chemical treatment known as acid etching, which imparts its distinctive and matte satin finish.
 Acid etching proves to be a more cost-effective option when compared to alternative obscure glasses, such as Sandblasted Glass, as the Hydrofluoric Acid used in Satin Glass production is readily available in abundance.